Consider these Factors Before Investing in a Vacation Home

 #2 – Your investment priorities

 If you are not already financial independent, determine how this purchase will impact your ability to get there as quickly as possible.
 Financial independence is the point in life when you have enough income (from investments, passive businesses, real estate, etc.) to pay for your living expenses for the rest of your life without having to rely on formal employment.
-Achieving financial independence for airline pilots is especially important, as you work in a volatile industry where a merger, acquisition, layoff or health issue can require you to quickly change course with your finances.
+Achieving financial independence for athletes and entertainers is especially important, as you typically have a much shorter career span in which to earn enough income to last a lifetime.
 Just like you wouldn’t take medicine without properly evaluating its side effects, you shouldn’t make a big financial decision before fully understanding the impact of that decision on reaching your other financial goals.
-What if buying a second home means that you can’t provide for your family should an unexpected event derail your career earlier than expected?
+What if buying a second home means that you can’t provide for your family should an unexpected event, such as an injury, derail your career earlier than expected?
 For many, the cost is not worth the sacrifice.

 #3 – A vacation home is not an investment

 A second home is rarely a good financial investment because it requires additional expenditures and does not pay income.
 In essence, you are committing your vacation budget to pay for property tax, insurance, maintenance, HOA fees and mortgage payments.
 In addition, during recessions, vacation homes tend to be the most sensitive segment of the real estate market.
-According to New York Times Article In July of 2010, a study by researchers from the European University Institute, Northwestern University and the University of Chicago concluded that the strategic default ( a practice of walking away from price depressed vacation properties) trend was “large and rising” among homeowners with an equity shortfall of $100,000.
-In 2010 strategic defaults accounted for 35.6 percent of all foreclosures, compared with 23.6 percent a year earlier.1
+In the aftermath of the 2010 real estate crisis, one in three homes was a foreclosed vacation property, as there is tremendous price pressure on this segment of the real estate market.1

 If you choose to make your vacation home available for short-term rentals to cover some of the expenses, keep in mind that rental income may only be enough to pay for taxes and insurance.
 In many cases, a property’s maintenance costs actually increase when it is rented out, and if you hire a property manager to secure your rentals, you will likely pay 20 to 30 percent of your earnings.
 If you choose to avoid the middleman property manager, be ready to field calls from renters at all hours of the day.